Resources

 other resources

-The Canote Twins is a film about our beloved Seattle old time musician friends Jere and Greg Canote is now available for free home streaming.
-And not only the film, but also ten short Extras featuring Greg, Jere, and friends.
-Feel free to spread the word so everyone can enjoy the film.
-You can stream the film on the website above.
+The Canote Twins is a film about our beloved Seattle old time musician friends Jere and Greg Canote and is now available to stream.
 The film was voted the Audience Favorite Feature Documentary at the West Sound Film Festival in Bremerton, Washington!
-Check out the website above to get lots more info on the film and to stream it.

 Mud City Old Time Society is back with jams and square dances.
 If you are in the Eugene area and would like to get involved in organizing, email Melissa at mudcityoldtimesociety@gmail.com.
-You can also sign up for their newsletter at the website above.
-Scroll down on the home page and sign up be up to date on everything that’s happening in the Eugene area.
-You can also check out their Facebook page.
+You can also sign up for their newsletter at their website above.

 Quarantine Happy Hour is over, but the Quarantine Happy Hour Archive offers an incredible resource, putting all the performances in one place, chronologically.
 It was all built by Josh Larios from Seattle.
 Thank you, Josh!